 - a.
 Window Shape.
 Primary windows may be square, vertically-oriented and rectangular, or vertically-oriented and arched.
 Secondary windows must be smaller in size than primary windows and may be square, vertically-oriented and rectangular, or vertically-oriented and arched. - b.
-Window Recess and Trim.
-All windows must: - i.
-Include trim at least 2 inches in width (foam or vinyl trim not permitted); or - ii.
-Be recessed a minimum of 2 inches from the outer wall surface. - c.
+Window Recess and Trim. - i.
+For windows on building walls of wood exterior materials, include trim at least 2 inches in width (foam or vinyl trim not permitted).

+- ii.
+For windows on building walls of stucco or primary exterior materials, be recessed a minimum of 2 inches from the outer wall surface. - c.
 Windows Material.
 Vinyl is not a permitted window material. - d.
 Divided Lites.
 Simulated divided-lite grilles are acceptable only if they are located on both the outside and inside faces of the window, have spacer bars between the double panes of glass, and a thickness of at least 1/2 inch on each side of the window.
-50 percent of windows must have a divided lite design. - e.
+A minimum 50 percent of windows must have a divided lite design. - e.
 "360-Degree" Design.
 All primary windows on each floor of each façade must be the same design, proportions, trim, material, and color. - f.
 Glazing.
 All glazing types are permitted except reflective or opaque tinting of glazing, which are prohibited. - g.
 Residential Signifiers.
 Residential facades shall incorporate at least one of the following elements that signal habitation: window bays, usable balconies, or horizontal cornices or string courses at every floor.